ska-telescope/ska-sdp-data-product-api/docs/src/userguide/http.rst

 Annotations are used to add notes to specific data products and are stored in the metadata store in a separate table.

 Sending a POST request to the /annotation endpoint will parse the supplied JSON data as data product annotation, and add the annotation to the Postgres database.
-This method can be used to create a data annotation or update and existing data annotation.
+This method can be used to create a data annotation or update an existing data annotation.
 The method used depends on the existence of the annotation_id.

 For example, the POST request body for a create request: